WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * TDD from scratch
 * Project w/o Spring -> Project with Spring

+### 6. Relation Databases and SQL, Persistence in Java with JDBC and JPA

+#### Objective

+In this block, Students learn and recap concepts of relational databases, SQL and Java persistence with JDBC and JPA.

+#### What will Students learn?

+#### How will Students learn?

+* Project
+* TDD from scratch
+* Project w/o Spring -> Project with Spring

 ### ...Later Github...

 * What is GitHub?
 * How is a user story implemented with Git, GitHub and a workflow?
 * How to deal with conflicts in software development projects?

+### 7. RESTful Services with Spring Boot

+### 8. Concepts of Modern Web Applications Development

+### 9. Deploying Applications with Docker, GitLab and Kubernetes

+### 10. Advanced Collaboration in Agile Teams: Branching, Forking and Git Workflows

 Introduction in the tool environment (Eclipse, GIT/GitLab, Build-Prozess mit Maven/Gradle)